 Pre-C11 Compiler Extensions

-For codebases predating C11 or operating on non-compliant compilers, thread-local storage is typically implemented via compiler-specific extensions rather than standard keywords:Master C with Deep Grasping Methodology!Learn More
+For codebases predating C11 or operating on non-compliant compilers, thread-local storage is typically implemented via compiler-specific extensions rather than standard keywords:Tired of Poor C Skills?
+Fix That With Deep Grasping!Learn More